 What you can do

-- Write down any symptoms you're experiencing, including any recent behavior you exhibited that caused confusion or concern for you or your loved ones.
+- Any symptoms you're experiencing, including any recent behavior that caused confusion or concern for you or your loved ones.

-- Write down your key personal information, including any major stresses or recent life changes.
+- Key personal information, including any major stresses or recent life changes.
 Also note events from your past, including your childhood, that caused physical or emotional trauma.
-If there are periods of your life for which you don't have any recall, write down the time frame and anything you can remember about the period leading up to your amnesia.
+If you can't recall some periods of your life, note the time frame and anything you can remember about the period leading up to your amnesia.

-- Take a trusted family member or friend along, if possible.
-It can be difficult to soak up everything your doctor says, and a loved one can help remember the information.
-In addition, someone who has known you for a long time may be able to talk with the doctor about periods or events that you don't remember.
+Take a trusted family member or friend along, if possible, to help you remember the information the doctor tells you.
+Someone who has known you for a long time may be able to talk with the doctor about periods or events that you don't remember.

 - What is likely causing my symptoms or condition?